danielehrlich/Rogue-Dungeon-Explorer/README.md

 Push to GitHub to kick off the tests followed by the build.

 ## Docker
-Youtube Search App is very easy to install and deploy in a Docker container.
-The following command will download the image, and create a Youtube Search App container that opens the correct port:
+Rogue Dungeon Explorer is very easy to install and deploy in a Docker container.
+The following command will download the image, and create a Rogue Dungeon Explorer container that opens the correct port:

 ```sh
 docker run -d -p 8080:8080 --restart="always" daniel/youtube-search-app:latest